 In the cold Baltic climate, soups, stews and potato dumplings are central to the national cuisine.
 Pork is the meat of choice, and root veg such as beetroot is a common ingredient or accompaniment.

 We spent four days seeking out the best Vilnius restaurants for eating authentic Lithuanian food on a low-to-medium budget.
-You can read about our experiences and recommendations here.
+This will give you a good insight to explore the local cuisine.

 If you still have an appetite after your fill of hearty Lithuanian food, you can treat yourself to a dessert at Vilnius’ very own chocolate restaurant (yes, you read correctly), Pilies Sokoladine.